MEDomics-UdeS/MEDomics-UdeS-website/content/en/about/medomics-tools.md

 ---
 <br>

-The MEDomics UdeS lab aims to promote the use of best practices in data science.
+MEDomicsLab aims to promote the use of best practices in data science.

 <br>